Divorce Attorneys for Post-Judgment Matters

 Like the original determination of custody and physical placement, custody and physical placement modifications must serve the best interests of the children involved.
 You and your former spouse can stipulate to the terms of the modification; or, if necessary, you can file for a modification in court.
 The latter is common in situations where one parent is seeking to reduce the other parent’s physical placement time, due to alcohol or drug abuse, or other similar types of issues.

-In order to request a modification within the first two years following your divorce, you must be able to demonstrate that the current arrangement is physically or emotionally harmful for your child.
+In order to request a modification within the first two years following your divorce, you must be able to demonstrate by substantial evidence, that the current arrangement is physically or emotionally harmful for your child.
 After two years, you can seek a modification of physical placement for any substantial change in circumstances.

 In appropriate circumstances, either former spouse can request a modification of maintenance as well.
 Like other modifications, a request for modification of alimony must be based upon a relevant and substantial change in circumstances.